alphagov/cdn-acceptance-tests/README.md

               +---------+
 ```

+When testing a real CDN, the tests must be run on a server that the CDN can
+connect to.

 It will not configure the CDN service for you; you'll need to do so,
 pointing it at the machine that will be running the tests.